johnsonstephan/awesome-uniswap-v4-hooks/README.md

 - [Uniswap Hooks Discussion Board](https://hooks.uniswapfoundation.org): A location to share skills, knowledge, and interests through ongoing conversation regarding Uniswap v4 hooks.
 - [StackExchange: Hooks, returning the function selector](https://ethereum.stackexchange.com/questions/151985/why-do-we-need-to-check-function-return-right-selector): Explanation of why we return the function selector to signal successful function call with hooks (for example, deciding not to accept a donation).
+- [Uniswap Twitter thread on the first ever Hookathon](https://twitter.com/UniswapFND/status/1683983199872122881?s=20): Highlights of the hookathon (hackthon for Uniswap hooks) including the r hackers (hookers) and the hooks the built.
 - [Uniswap Twitter thread on TWAMM](https://twitter.com/Uniswap/status/1674452938683473921?s=20): 6-tweet thread on the use case for time weighted automatic market makers.